ikhemissi/azure-ipaas-workshop/docs/workshop.md

 Once you have updated the code, re-deploy the Function App code to get your updates running on Azure:

+> - From your `codespace` environment terminal : Ctrl+J to reopen if closed in the meantime
+> - Execute the following command:

 ```sh
 azd deploy datafetching
 ```